Think differently: what makes a good strategy

 We have witnessed over the past two years how the remanufacturing industry has declined and the Chinese new-build compatible sales have increased.

-Mergers and acquisitions between OEMs and the aftermarket reveals that some still reap the rewards in a flat or declining industry.
+Mergers and acquisitions between OEMs and the aftermarket reveal that some still reap the rewards in a flat or declining industry.

 The question has always been: how can we make more profit?
 That answer is simple, sell more products.

 However, until the strategies of dealer companies change, they will all be fighting over selling the same slice of the pie.

 The pie still exists and is shared by all compatible resellers.
 The margins are driven down with companies fighting for that same market share.

 We see growth with businesses searching “outside of the box.”
 Some are adding other services to their business.
 For example, digital printing, copy and binding services, reselling of stationery items, reselling of IT equipment and even getting into managed print services.